Ex-UPS exec's son faces fraud charges in scheme over Maxim magazine

 Calvin Darden Jr., 39, faces two counts of wire fraud for his role in an elaborate scheme involving fake emails and bank statements to obtain more than $8 million and attempt to secure another $20 million, the prosecutors said.

 Darden was arrested Wednesday after what a prosecutor described as a manhunt.
-He is the son of Calvin Darden Sr., a former vice president of U.S. operations at UPS (UPS.N).
+He is the son of Calvin Darden Sr., a former vice president of U.S. operations at UPS.

 A lawyer for Darden, Xavier Donaldson, declined to comment.
 His father did not respond to requests for comment.